memfault/interrupt/_drafts/heartbeats.md

 connectivity, performance, or battery-life regressions have occurred between the past and current firmware update?

 The answer is that you need device monitoring in place long before ever shipping a firmware update to devices in the field.

 I've introduced several performance and battery-life regressions that were never caught in internal beta testing of 50 devices.
 They were always subtle changes, such as an "optimization" that ended up causing high file system churn (which reduced battery life), or issues that crop up when connected over certain transports or to different mobile phone models.
 These bugs were caught in one of two ways: either a customer angry enough would submit a bug report, or we'd catch the regression on our internal dashboards which were powered by our suite of SQL queries that would run periodically.

 <!-- excerpt start -->

 In this post, we lay the foundation for how an organization should instrument their embedded firmware to measure performance, stability, and the overall "health" of each device and an entire fleet of devices.
-We also compare and contrast the various approaches that projects generally take and discuss why I believe the strategy of heartbeats is the clear winner.
+We'll compare and contrast the various approaches projects generally take to surface these metrics and I'll discuss why I believe heartbeat metrics are the best method for driving product decisions.

 <!-- excerpt end -->